Imaging-Tech-Hub/ITH-proxy/README.md

 - `GET /api/status/` - Detailed status (requires authentication)
 - `POST /api/phi-metadata/` - Retrieve PHI metadata for a study (requires authentication)

-Authentication requires a valid JWT token from the Laminate backend in the Authorization header.
+Authentication requires a valid JWT token from the ITH backend in the Authorization header.

 ## PHI Anonymization